Lyme Carditis Heart Block Progression Can Occur Within Hours

 A spinal tap was negative for Lyme disease, but the patient had a 5 cm circular erythema migrans rash on her neck.

 This case illustrates the limitations of cerebrospinal fluid testing.
-Early in the course of infection, CSF antibodies may be absent even when clinical evidence strongly supports Lyme disease.
+Early in infection, CSF antibodies may be absent even when clinical evidence strongly supports Lyme disease.

 Rapid Progression After Admission

-Within hours of admission, she progressed to second-degree AV block and soon afterward to complete heart block.
+Within hours of admission, she progressed to second-degree AV block and shortly afterward to complete heart block.

 This progression is the key teaching point: first-degree block on admission, second-degree block within hours, and complete heart block shortly thereafter.